Campaigns

 Our message to you is that when victims speak up, perpetrators can be stopped from doing the same thing to someone else.

-boxer-campaign-poster-image“Gay Bashing is Gutless” was a campaign devised by the VicAVP to target masculinity, perpetrators and the intimate social networks surrounding perpetrators of violence including their male “mates” and female friends and sexual partners.
-The campaign image of an award winning boxer was designed to appeal to the heterosexual men who fit the profile of perpetrators of violence against the GLBT community, especially when amongst groups of their social peers.
+“Gay Bashing is Gutless” was a campaign devised by the VicAVP to target masculinity, perpetrators and the intimate social networks surrounding perpetrators of violence including their male “mates” and female friends and sexual partners.
+The campaign image of an award winning boxer was designed to appeal to the heterosexual men who fit the profile of perpetrators of violence against the GLBT community, especially when they expressed their prejudice among their social peer groups.

 Evaluation of the campaign, subsequent requests for materials and the distribution of these, has revealed a successful connection with the woman partners of heterosexual men committing violent acts against people they see as “weak” or “diminished power” than them – “If my boyfriend or husband can bash gays when he’s drunk then he’s likely to bash me too” is a defining comment from one women.